 My readers know that I’m not a fan of history books.
 But I read them all the same as part of my research into all things Shanghai.
 While I’ve dangled my toes into the nonfiction pool, I’ve been occasionally surprised by strange and wondrous creatures.
 Creative nonfiction, in particular, thrills me and I hope to read more of it soon.

-The nonfiction books you’ll find on this review page fall into three categories.
+The nonfiction books you’ll find on this review page fall into four categories.

 La Migra: The Line Becomes a River by Francisco Cantú

 Persimmons: Autumn Light: Season of Fire and Farewells by Pico Iyer

 The Talented Tenth: Negroland: A Memoir by Margo Jefferson

 Mini-review: The Part That Burns by Jeannine Ouellette

 Mini-review: The Bright Hour: A Memoir of Living and Dying by Nina Riggs

 Head for the Hills: Educated by Tara Westover

 When the fat lady sings: The Chronology of Water by Lidia Yuknavitch

 Mini-review: Crying in H Mart by Michelle Zauner